woodward/vim-flashcards/vim/Misc.md

 * (resp. #) ⮂  Go to next (resp. previous) occurrence of the word under the cursor

-0    ⮂  Go to column 0
-^    ⮂  Go to first character on the line
-$    ⮂  Go to the last column
-g_   ⮂  Go to the last character on the line fa   ⮂  Go to next occurrence of the letter a on the line. , (resp. ;) will find the next (resp. previous) occurrence t,   ⮂  Go to just before the character ,
-3fx  ⮂  Find the 3rd occurrence of x on this line
-F and T ⮂ like f and t but backward dt"  ⮂ remove everything until the "

 <ctrl>-w h  ⮂  Go to window on the left
 <ctrl>-w l  ⮂  Go to window on the right
 <ctrl>-w j  ⮂  Go to window on the top